Anuj-P-06/MERN-Restraunt/README.md

 Solution:
 Isolated the test environment using .env.test, disabled external services during tests, configured Jest to support ES Modules, added missing dev dependencies, and enforced serial test execution, resulting in stable and passing CI checks.

+## 19/12
+The production frontend was blocked because backend CORS was restricted to localhost instead of allowing the deployed frontend origin.